HudsonSchumaker/x86_64-NASM/README.md

 # x86_64-NASM
-NASM Assembler codes for macOs
+NASM Assembler codes for macOS

 Let's start with registers and their assignments: